 - Born in Scotland, raised and living in Australia

-- Mum to one spunky little toddler son and step mum to three fantastic young adults.
+- Mum to one spunky little little boy and step mum to three fantastic young adults.

-- Mad about strong tea, healthy eating, running, handbags, getting crafty, travelling, planning parties, buying presents, musicals and learning new things!
+- Mad about strong tea, healthy, toxin free living, running, handbags, getting crafty, travelling, planning parties, buying presents, musicals and learning new things!

 This is my story…

 At 4am on a Thursday morning, nearly 6 weeks before my due date, I said to my husband

 ‘I think my waters just broke… I have to go to work tomorrow!’